 So, you're looking at investing in a new digital technology?
-It could be your server, client management system or finance system.
+It could be your server, client management system, CRM, website redesign or finance system.
 It's important that you take into consideration all the costs that may not be obvious at the start.
 To help you, we have developed a checklist you can use as a starting point for creating a budget, the systems acquisition budget checklist

-This systems acquisition budget checklist will help you develop a budget for the complete process of acquiring a new technology-based system.
+The systems acquisition budget checklist will help you develop a budget for the complete process of acquiring a new digital technology.
 It’s not a primer for systems acquisition or general budgeting.
-But it will prompt you for the things you need to consider when working out what it will cost to acquire a new technology system.
-The spreadsheet does not include ongoing costs, which must also be taken into account when considering software acquisition.
+But it will prompt you for the things you need to consider when working out what it will cost to acquire a new digital technology system.

 It’s easy to underestimate the effort and costs involved when preparing your budget.
 The checklist will help you think about all the relevant activities and costs.
 It’s been designed to provide a clear way of presenting the processes, what needs to be purchased, what support is required and what it will cost.
 What you’ll need to include will vary depending on the nature of the system - for example whether it is for service delivery, financial, email and so on.

-There are 3 steps to choosing a new digital technology:
+There are 3 steps in new digital technology acquisition:

 - Figuring out requirements: listing what you're trying to do and the issues you're trying to solve

-- Selecting the appropriate technology: finding the right system to match your requirements
+- Selecting the appropriate digital technology: finding the right system to match your requirements.

 - Implementing the solution: once you've decided which system you need, it's time to install and set it up.
 In the implementation costs we mainly have vendor costs and internal costs.

 - Project management